raquentin/nectar/README.md

 - rebuilds + remeasures,
 - opens a PR with tiny diffs and a report (bytes saved + LCP/hydration deltas).

-> TL;DR: it doesn’t just tell you what’s wrong — it gives you a clean diff that makes it right.

 ### Highlights
 - impact-first: changes are ranked imperically with estimated KB/ms savings.
 - safe by default: code changes are transactional with backups and a typecheck gate.